neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 3 - Moving Data/README.md

 ![](images/03.png)

 You'll now see a subset of the managers we have in the database.
 The query returns 25 of them.
-It's limited because returning to many nodes in this visualization mode can make it hard to navigate.
+It's limited because returning too many nodes in this visualization mode can make it hard to navigate.

 Now, let's click on one of the managers.
 Don't worry, it doesn't particularly matter which one.
 Once we've clicked on it, right click and select "Expand."